Hurtis Rumph -- Orangeburg

-ORANGEBURG -- Hurtis Rumph, 54, of 746 Dash St., Orangeburg, died Tuesday, March 9, 2021, at the Regional Medical Center following a brief illness.
+ORANGEBURG -- Deacon Hurtis Rumph, 54, of 746 Dash St., died March 9, 2021, at the Regional Medical Center following a brief illness.

+Graveside services will be held at 11 a.m.
+Monday, March 15, 2021, at Bethlehem United Methodist Church Cemetery, with the Rev. Lewis Grant officiating.

 Post a comment as